Texas journalists are providing critical information about a disaster they’re living through

 Texas inmates stuck with clogged toilets, freezing cells, advocates say: ‘So cold that their bodies are numb’

 Despart has had no potable water all week, and only intermittent electricity.
 (Power had largely been restored to the state by Friday, though millions still lacked full water access.)
-He’s spent much of the week crowded into a single heated room with girlfriend and dog, leaving the rest of the house dark and freezing so as not to strain the power grid.
+He’s spent much of the week crowded into a single heated room with his girlfriend and their dog, leaving the rest of the house dark and freezing so as not to strain the power grid.
 And he said he considers himself lucky; one of his co-workers had a major gas leak and evacuated her home.

 Every day, Despart has been fielding questions from readers in worse situations than his.
 “We’re doing what we have to do to get this paper out,” he said.
 “We know there’s a dearth of information, so anything we can get out to people, we’re going to do that.”